Project-Counter/cop5/source/03-specifications/02-formats-for-counter-reports.rst

      - 10.1629/uksg.434

    * - Proprietary_ID
-     - A proprietary ID assigned by the content provider for the item being reported on.
+     - A proprietary ID assigned by the report provider for the item being reported on.
 Format as *{namespace}*:*{value}* where the namespace is the platform ID of the host which assigned the proprietary identifier.
      - DR, TR, IR\ |br|\ |lb|
        DR_D1, DR_D2, TR_B1, TR_B2, TR_B3, TR_J1, TR_J2, TR_J3, TR_J4, IR_A1, IR_M1
      - publisherA:jnrlCode123